 She continues to maintain strong connections to the public school community of ESL teachers and students through her involvement in the New York City Teaching Fellows program, in which she prepares full-time teachers working towards their MA in TESOL.

-Dr. Baecher's research, teaching, and service activities are shaped by three common and related aims: 1. examining the work of practicing ESL teachers, 2. increasing the quality of school experiences in TESOL teacher education, and 3. involving a collaborative partnership of faculty, teacher leaders, and teacher candidates to advocate for English language learners.
-She has published and presented nationally on the subject of videotaping lessons in the process of teacher development, the challenges facing ESL teachers, and the connection of teacher preparation to teacher practice.
-She is the co-editor of the New York State TESOL Journal.
-Selected publications include:
+Dr. Baecher's research, teaching, and service activities are shaped by three common and related aims: 1. examining the work of practicing ESL teachers, 2. increasing the quality of TESOL teacher education, and 3. engaging a collaborative partnership of faculty, teacher leaders, and teacher candidates to advocate for English language learners.
+She has published and presented nationally on the subject of video analysis of lessons in the process of teacher development, the challenges facing ESL teachers, and the connection of teacher preparation to teacher practice.

 Baecher, L. (2012).
 Feedback from the field: What novice PreK-12 ESL teachers want to tell TESOL teacher educators.
 TESOL Quarterly, Special Issue on Novice Professionals in TESOL, 46(3), 578-588.